albertorugnone/howto/README.md

 - how to work locally using markdown in effective way
     - how to with [node-livereload](https://github.com/napcs/node-livereload)
     - how to with livereload  [gulp-livereload](https://www.npmjs.com/package/gulp-livereload)

+- how to install docker on Mac and configure it properly

 # Future work
 We are at the really beginning.
 Infact this set of howto is quite empty :-)